AndreySFN/cv-petrov/README.md

 ## Project Description (Goals):

 This project is an interactive web application built using React and Next.js, designed to showcase my professional resume.
 The website includes detailed information about me, my work experience, project portfolio, and contact information.
-The application supports multilingual capabilities (Russian and English) and offers the ability to switch between light and dark themes.
+The application supports multilingualism (Russian and English) and offers the ability to switch between light and dark themes.

 ## Functional Requirements: